Casa de Contratación

-Introduction
+Establishment

 Unlike the later East India Companies, chartered companies established by the Dutch, English, and others, the Casa collected all colonial taxes and duties, approved all voyages of exploration and trade, maintained secret information on trade routes and new discoveries, licensed captains, and administered commercial law.

 In theory, no Spaniard could sail anywhere without the approval of the Casa.
 However, smuggling often took place in different parts of the vast Spanish Empire.

-The Casa de Contratación was founded by Queen Isabella I of Castile in 1503, eleven years after Christopher Columbus's landfall in the Americas in 1492.
+The Casa de Contratación was created by Queen Isabella I of Castile in 1503, eleven years after Christopher Columbus's landfall in the Americas in 1492.
 Ochoa Alvarez de Isasaga (Ysasaga) was named factor for the Crown by King Ferdinand "the Catholic: and Queen Juana I of Castile in 1509 for the Casa.

-The Casa was the Spanish counterpart of the Portuguese organization, the Casa da Índia, or House of Índia of Lisbon, established in 1434 and destroyed by the 1755 Lisbon earthquake.
+The Casa was the Spanish counterpart of the Portuguese organization, the Casa da India, or House of Índia of Lisbon, established in 1434 and destroyed by the 1755 Lisbon earthquake.

 Dr. Sancho de Matienzo became the first treasurer, Jimeno de Bribiesca the first contador, and Francisco Pinelo the first factor.
 They soon controlled the economic development of Hispaniola.